 From New Grad to Travel Nurse: Three Steps to a Travel Nurse Career

 Congratulations nursing school graduates!
-Now that you’ve successfully completed nursing school and preparing to pass, or already passed, the NCLEX, (YAY!), you’re likely looking for a job and want to know if you can become a travel nurse.
+Now that you’ve successfully completed nursing school and are preparing to pass, or already passed, the NCLEX, (YAY!), you’re likely looking for a job, and travel nursing has become a hot topic in nursing schools across the nation.
+Can you become a travel nurse right out of college?
+How do you prepare for a career as a travel nurse?

 Being a travel nurse is a unique job.
 Facilities hire travelers because they need people who can hit the ground running.
 Although most facilities require travel nurses to have at least 1 year of RN experience in their primary specialty, don’t stop reading!
 You can still start working towards your travel RN career.
 It is essential to have some experience under your belt before taking on a travel assignment because travelers are needed in the facilities hiring them.
+Think of it as professional prep time for this unique career.
 We wouldn’t want to throw you in the deep end while you’re still learning.
 We want you to feel confident in your skills as you join a new team, on a new floor, in a new place.

 Tips for building your RN experience: